Fruit Valley Neighborhood – Cadet and Swan Cleanup – Opportunity for Public Comment July 13 – August 11, 2023

 Background Information

-Although contamination occurred many years before the port owned the properties, cleanup of the Cadet and former Swan sites is a top priority for the Port of Vancouver.
+Although contamination occurred many years before the Port owned the properties, cleanup of the Cadet and former Swan sites is a top priority for the Port of Vancouver.
 The contamination is related to the use of solvent-based cleaning products at the sites by previous operators.
 Cleanup has been ongoing with oversight from Ecology since 1998, and these efforts have been very successful.

 Cleanup actions have included: